aliaksandr960/segment-anything-eo/README.md

 ### Technical details:
 - To process large images implemented a sliding window algorithm
-- To separate instances, every instance surrounded by 1px width spare space
+- To separate instances, every instance surrounded by 1px width spare space, so it is not the same how original Segment Anything works

 ***Segment Anything was released less, than a week ago and there are first experiments with it.
 I not know how paramters affect perfomance - feel free to change everything.***